Selvamathii/Small-Game/README.md

 - Feedback for each guess to guide the player<br>
 - A loop for multiple rounds of play<br><br>

-This project serves as an excellent exercise for understanding loops, conditionals, and user input in Python.
+This project serves as an excellent exercise for understanding loops, conditionals, and user input in Python.<br><br>

+### Digital clock

+##### * Features

+This Digital Clock project showcases the capabilities of Python and Tkinter to create a visually appealing and functional clock application.<br> Key features include:<br>
+- Real-time clock display with hours, minutes, and seconds<br>
+- Customizable font and color settings<br>
+- Option to switch  24-hour formats<br><br>

+Join this project to learn about GUI development and time handling in Python!

+## Acknowledgments

+- **Tkinter Documentation**: For providing comprehensive guides on creating GUIs in Python.<br>
+- **Python Community**: For the wealth of resources and support available for learning and development.<br>
+- **Inspiration**: To all the open-source projects that encouraged me to build this digital clock.<br>